 a 500-word personal statement indicating your reasons for applying for transfer admission

-two letters of recommendation (one from a current law school professor and the other from any recommender) sent directly to Mason or through LSAC (preferred)
+one letter of recommendation from a law school professor at your current law school sent directly to [email protected] or through LSAC

 an Application for Virginia In-State Tuition, if eligible